waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Strategic Plan
 *   **Primary Goal: Obtain the next badge in Ecruteak City**
-    *   **Plan:** Travel from Goldenrod City through Route 35, National Park, and Route 36 to reach Ecruteak City.
+    *   **Current Hypothesis:** The path to Ecruteak City is through a northern exit in the National Park, leading to Route 37.
 *   **Secondary Goal: Train the newly hatched ELEKID.**
     *   **Plan:** Keep ELEKID in the party to gain experience from battles.
 *   **Tertiary Goal: Investigate the Radio Tower in Goldenrod City**